reinhart1010/nix/docs/en/common/audtool.md

 `audtool current-song-bitrate-kbps`

-- Open audacious in full-screen if hidden:
+- Open Audacious in full-screen if hidden:

 `audtool mainwin-show`